How to Build an Author Email List (With Lead Magnet Ideas)

 Quizzes

 Authors can offer people a quiz and require that the user provide their email address before viewing the results.
 Many people like taking online quizzes as they provide an opportunity for self-discovery (even if it’s only to uncover which type of vegetable you are).
-Three types of quizzes that authors use include:
+Three types of quizzes that you might use include:

 Fixer quiz: Find out what’s wrong with your ____.
 I can find out your weakness in ______.